 Coordinate medical forensic history taking and investigative interviewing.
 Examiners typically ask patients to provide a medical forensic history after initial medical care for acute problems and before the examination and evidence collection.
 This history, obtained by asking patients detailed forensic and medical questions related to the assault, is intended to guide the exam, evidence collection, and crime lab analysis of findings.
-Law enforcement representatives also collect information from patients to help in the apprehension of suspects and in case investigation.158 Prosecutors familiar with the legal requirements of the criminal statutes may also need certain specific information.
+In cases where the victim reports the assault, law enforcement representatives should also collect information from patients to help in the apprehension of suspects and in case investigation.170

 Gathering information from patients often takes place soon after they have experienced the assault.
 Not only can discussing the assault cause patients to feel re-violated, but their emotional and physical condition may make communication difficult.
 They may also be uncomfortable discussing personal matters with involved responders.
-Those seeking information about the assault should work collaboratively to create an information-gathering process that is as respectful to patients as possible and minimizes repetition of questions.159
+Those seeking information about the assault should work collaboratively to create an information-gathering process that is as respectful to patients as possible and minimizes repetition of questions.
+However, jurisdictions should consider the implications of the evolving law on hearsay exceptions when determining the level and nature of coordination.
+See Appendix C for more information on the relevant case law and how it relates to medical forensic examinations.